rosako/deggendorf_03_2021/ghidra/03_reverse_protocol/README.md

 	6. Do you see a potential defined structure? (session)
 4. token creation
 	1. Which function is responsible for generating token?
-	2. What's the function's arguments?
+	2. What are the function's arguments?
 	3. How is the authentication token generated?
 Does it look secure?
 	4. If not, what's wrong?
 5. Look into the `set_nickname` function